 The station is powered by a Davis Vantage Vue weather station.
 The data is collected every few seconds and the site is updated every 10 minutes.
-This site and its data is collected using weeWX v3.8.0 Software running on a Raspberry Pi 2.
+This site and its data is collected using WeeWX v3.9.2 Software running on a Raspberry Pi 2.
 The station is comprised of an anemometer, a barometer, a rain gauge, and a thermo-hydro sensor situated in optimal positions for highest accuracy possible.

-The weathercam images are taken from an Hikvision DS-2CD2035-I IP camera powered over ethernet using a cron script which captures an image from the live stream, resizes it and then ftp's it to the website using ffmpeg every two minutes.
+The weathercam images are taken from an Hikvision IPC-B121H-M IP camera powered over ethernet using a cron script which captures an image from the live stream, resizes it and then ftp's it to the website using ffmpeg every two minutes.
 The camera is mounted on a pole alongside a Davis Anemometer Transmitter Kit which transmits to the Davis Vantage Vue receiver.

 About the Website Design

 This site is based on revised version of a template design originally by Blaues Ledersofa and updated by Josh Smith to the current CW9009 version available on Github.

 I've made quite a lot of changes to the template with many additional tables in the station records section, imbedded satellite images, webcam images, windy.com weather etc. I've also added a page which includes the Bracknell Fax charts from the UK Met Office which are uploaded every few hours to the NOAA ftp.
 I have written some cron scripts to pull the TIF images every few hours (shortly after release), convert to png, resize, rotate and re-upload to this websites ftp for display.

 Loughlinstown is a small suburban area to the south of Dublin

 Loughlinstown was inhabited from at least the Neolithic period when the megalithic portal tomb at Cromlech Fields was constructed circa 2,500 B.C.